 Another powerful free tool is the Alliance for Water Efficiency's Water Conservation Tracking [Cost/Benefit] Tool that can evaluate the water savings, costs, and benefits of conservation programs for a specific water utility.
 It includes a library of pre-defined conservation activities from which users can build conservation programs.

-Create a program backed by ordinance for inspecting household/business gutters, foundation drains, sump pump connections, drain tile, lateral service lines, and/or inspections of city-owned sewer lines; report types of water system preventive maintenance.
-Report an adopted wellhead protection plan under action 6.3
+Create a program backed by ordinance for inspecting household/business gutters, foundation drains, sump pump connections, drain tile, lateral service lines, and/or inspections of city-owned sewer lines; report types of water system preventive maintenance; report drinking water observation well data to show a trend of source water levels (falling, stable, or rising).
+Report an adopted wellhead protection plan under BPA 6.3.

 Make sewer inspections mandatory at the time of property transfers, street reconstructions; require repairs or provide incentives such as 50% reimbursement to property owners to make repairs or enact utility bill surcharges for owners who are non-compliant with I&I standards; report water system leak detection and water meter calibration, replacement and automation.